 How to Protect Against and Identify Cyber Threats

 A good place to start to understand how to protect your organization from cyber threats is with the National Institute of Standards and Technology's (NIST) Cybersecurity Framework (NIST Cybersecurity Framework) and a cyber threat intelligence exercise.

 Cyber threat intelligence is what cyber threat information becomes once it is collected, evaluated and analyzed.
 Cyber threat intelligence provides a better understanding of cyber threats and allows you to identify similarities and differences between different types of cyber threats in an accurate and timely manner.

-Cyber threat intelligence is developed in an cyclical process referred to as the intelligence cycle.
-In the intelligence cycle, data collection is planned, implemented and evaluated to produce a report that is then disseminated and revaluated in the context of any new information.
+Cyber threat intelligence is developed in a cyclical process referred to as the intelligence cycle.
+In the intelligence cycle, data collection is planned, implemented, and evaluated to produce a report that is then disseminated and re-evaluated in the context of any new information.

-The process is a cycle because during the gathering or evaluation process you may identify gaps, unanswered questions or be prompted to collect new requirements and restart the intelligence cycle.
+The process is a cycle because, during the gathering or evaluation process, you may identify cybersecurity gaps and unanswered questions or be prompted to collect new requirements and restart the intelligence cycle.

-- Strategic assessments: Informs decision makers on broad and long-term issues, as well as providing timely warnings of threats.
+Strategic assessments Inform decision-makers on broad and long-term issues, as well as providing timely warnings of threats.
 Strategic cyber threat intelligence forms a view of the intent and capabilities of malicious cyber attackers and what cyber threats they could pose.

-- Operational assessments: Target potential incidents related to events, investigations or activities and provide guidance about how to respond to them e.g. what to do when a computer is infected with malware.
+Operational assessments target potential incidents related to events, investigations or activities and provide guidance about how to respond to them.
+For example, what to do when a computer is infected with malware.

-- Tactical assessments: Real-time assessment of events, investigations and activities that provide day-to-day support.
+Tactical assessments are real-time assessments of events, investigations, and activities that provide day-to-day support.